AfroQ/Elections_Analysis/README.md

 The winner of the election based on popular vote
 5. Compare all candidate totals
 6. Get max count name -->

+Using the election data, you will need to determine the total number of votes cast in the election.
+Using the code from the previous day, Tom will show you how to programmatically count up all the votes cast in the election by amending the code below the `for` loop.

+Next, you will retrieve the names of the individual candidates in the election.
+This is important, because later you will need to determine how many votes each candidate received and their percentage of the total vote.

+Resources

+Overall notes to work with dictionaries in Python - [W3 Schools](https://www.w3schools.com/python/python_dictionaries.asp)

+How to find the max value in a dictionary - [Link](https://www.kite.com/python/answers/how-to-find-the-max-value-in-a-dictionary-in-python)